0xPARC/0xparc-intro-book/src/ec.typ

 In other words, if one only
 sees $g in E$ and $n dot g in E$, one cannot find $n$.

+#remark[The name "discrete log"][
-(This is called discrete log because if one used multiplicative notation like in RSA, it looks like solving $g^n = g'$ instead.
+  This problem is called discrete log because if one used multiplicative notation like in RSA, it looks like solving $g^n = g'$ instead.
-We will never use this multiplicative notation in these notes.)
+  We will never use this multiplicative notation in these notes.
+]

 #todo[repeated squaring]